Gh61/lovelace-hue-like-light-card/README.md

     <td>no</td>
     <td>1.1.0</td>
     <td>
-      Shows system more-info dialog of one light.
+      Shows system more-info dialog of one light.<br/>
-      If any light is on, the first lit light will be selected.
+      If any light is on, the first lit light will be selected.<br/>
-      If all light are off, first light will be selected.
+      If all light are off, first light will be selected.<br/>
       When action data are used, any entity can be selected.
     </td>
   </tr>